mvolkmann/blog/src/progressive-web-apps.md

 - implement using widely known web technologies
 - run on web, Android, and iOS with a single code base

+## Manifest File

+Service workers require a `manifest.json` file.
+These are typically located at the top of the `public` directory along with `index.html`.

+There are many properties that can be set in the manifest file.
+SEE PAGE 176-181 FOR DETAILS!
+The following properties are required:

+- `name` and/or `short_name`
+- `start_url`
+- `icons`
+- `display`

+Other properties that can be set include:

+- `description`
+- `orientation`
+- `theme_color`
+- `background_color`
+- `scope`
+- `dir`
+- `lang`
+- `prefer_related_applications`
+- `related_applications`

+Once a service worker has been registered, its manifest can be examined in Chrome devtools by clicking the "Application" tab and clicking "Manifest" in the left nav.

+## Evaluating Readiness

+To determine if a web app can be used as a PWA:

+- Use a desktop computer or laptop to open the app in the Chrome web browser.
+- Open the DevTools.
+- Click on the "Lighthouse" tab.
+- Click the "Analyze page load" button.
+- Look for the "Progressive Web App" score.

 ## Service Workers

+Service workers are the key to many PWA features.
 A service worker is a kind of web worker.
 This means that its functionality is defined in a JavaScript source file and it runs in a background thread.